 Class Change Requests: Students who wish to make changes to their schedule should begin with a conversation with their counselor.
 During summer break, students must complete a Class Change Request Form available on the Counseling Department page of the Christian Brothers' website.
-Changes made during the academic school year, require a fully completed course transfer form (pink form) available from the student's counselor.
-Course changes may be made the first two weeks of Fall semester.
-No class changes will be made after the first two weeks of the start of Fall semester.
+Changes made during the academic school year require a fully completed course transfer form (pink form) available from the student's counselor.
+Course changes may be made before the end of the fourth week of the Fall Semester but may be subject to a processing fee.
+Class schedule changes may be initiated by a student's teacher or counselor on their behalf.

-Class schedule changes may be initiated by a student's teacher or counselor on his/her behalf.
-Changes in course placement level (e.g., Accelerated College Prep to College Prep).
+Changes in course placement level (e.g., Accelerated College Prep to College Prep):

 A fully completed pink Course Transfer form is required.
 It is Christian Brothers' expectation that students complete their scheduled classes with their assigned teachers.
 Under special circumstances schedule changes for the second semester will be made during the week of semester examinations in December through the first week of Spring semester.
 All course changes require the student to meet with their academic counselor and complete the course transfer form.